zh-wang/YWeatherGetter4a/README.md

 2. How do I use it?
 Add the following code to get weather information.
+Make sure you are not calling it in UI thread, or you'll get an exception in android 3.0 or above. :)
+Use an AsyncTask is recommanded. :)

 	YahooWeatherUtils yahooWeatherUtils = YahooWeatherUtils.getInstance();
 	WeatherInfo weatherInfo = yahooWeatherUtils.queryYahooWeather(getApplicationContext(), "Name of City or Area");